Santa Clara County, California

-Job Description: The Regional Director, as part of the Regional Advocacy team, leads member schools' interests across Contra Costa County and neighboring regions in the areas of charter school policy, school authorization, strengthening relationships with elected and appointed officials, petition support for new and renewing charters, funding equity, and facilities access.
+The Regional Director, as part of the Regional Advocacy team, leads member schools’ interests across Santa Clara County and neighboring regions in the areas of charter school policy, school authorization, strengthening relationships with elected and appointed officials, and advocacy support for new and renewing charters.
 This position works closely with charter school operators, community organizations, and local elected and appointed officials to maximize the positive impact of charter schools in the region and to ensure that all students and families have access to high quality, public school options.

 What Success Looks Like

 To achieve success in this role, qualified candidates will be able to consistently meet and exceed these goals:

 Please submit a cover letter, resume and references as one PDF or Word document.

 Cover letter answering the following questions:

 * References (will only contact after notifying you)

 Save the document as “your first name and last name” – Regional Director, Bay Area and email attachments to: RAcareers@ccsa.org.
 Please do not write anything in the subject link or in the email body.